aws-lite/aws-lite/plugins/iam/readme.md

 - **`RoleName` (string) [required]**
   - Name of the role
 - **`Description` (string)**
-  - Description of the role
+  - Description of the resource
 - **`MaxSessionDuration` (number)**
   - Maximum session duration (in seconds) to set for the specified role
 - **`Path` (string)**